ixd-izmir/3101-iXD/daily/oct30tue.md

 step 4. upload to project folder on Drive as **ixd3101f18_p1-3_affinity-diagram.pdf** and **ixd3101f18_p1-3_empathy-map.pdf**

 ## part2
-Start creating your report of p1 using the InDesign template under Drive/[formats]
+Start creating your report of p1 using the InDesign template: Drive/[formats]